elastic/Machinebeat/README.md

 In a future version Machinebeat is supposed to support additional protocols in order to cover a broader mix of different sensor metrics in the industry.

+# Latest release news 24.
+March 2020

+The OPC UA module does support automatic browsing now.
+So you don't need to know the structure of the data in your OPC UA server.
+For users that have been used Machinebeat < 7.6:
+There is a breaking change in the configuration.
+If you configure your nodes directly you need to put namespace (ns) into the ID.
+A valid ID looks like this:
+`id: "ns=2;s=Dynamic/RandomFloat"`

 # Let's test it

 You don't have an Elastic cluster up and running?